MOUNTAINEERS IS BACK!

 WHAT DO I NEED TO BRING ON EACH TRIP?

 When you register for a trip, you will receive the entire information packet, which includes a packing list of personal gear to bring.
-This list includes backpacks, tents, sleeping bags, clothing, shoes, toiletries, flashlight, hat, sunglasses, water bottles, and other similar items.
+This list includes backpacks, tents, sleeping bags, clothing, shoes, toiletries, flashlight, hat, sunglasses, water bottles, personal dishware, and other similar items.
 Cooking equipment will be provided and shared.
 A limited number of backpacks, tents, sleeping bags, and sleeping pads are available to borrow.

 HOW SAFE WILL I BE?